3 Day Macau Trip Plan

-It’s not a place I’m into at all, but to each their own, I suppose.
+I can’t say it’s a place that I’m into that much, but to each their own, I suppose.

-10:00 am – 12:00 pm: Go back up the staircase and walk to St. Paul’s, Macau’s most famous landmark.
-Check out the crypt behind it then hit Mount Fortress.
-Take a good hour at the Macau Museum for their excellent exhibits that focus on daily Macau life, with special attention paid to their architecture, customs, food, dress and religion.
+Take a good hour at the museum, which mostly focusses on daily Macau life, with special attention paid to their architecture, customs, food, dress and religion.

 1:30 pm – 3:35 pm: Check out all of the sites in Senado Square (Leal Senado Building, Sam Kai Vun Temple, Holy House of Mercy, Cathedral, Lou Kau Mansion, St. Dominic’s Church), before going to the old red light district, the Street of Happiness, where you can pick up some fabulous local snacks.

-4:00 pm – 7:00 pm: Cab it down to the Cotai Strip, and have a look at the Parisian, Galaxy, City of Dreams, Venetian, MGM Cotai and Studio City hotels/casinos.
+4:00 pm – 7:00 pm: Cab it down to the Cotai Strip, and have a look at the Parisian, Londoner, Venetian, MGM Cotai and Studio City hotels/casinos.
 Each is spectacular in its own way and worth the time and attention.
-Don’t bother with the Sands Cotai (until it becomes the Londoner) or Wynn Palace – they’re just not worth your time.

 For more information on hotels, activities and attractions in Cotai, please follow the link to the Cotai Strip.